-Crank Sensor, Cam Sensor or wiring
+Crank Sensor, Cam Sensor, or wiring

-For these situations, you’ll need a mechanic to find out the exact root cause of the problem as it can multiple issues.
+For these situations, you’ll need a mechanic to find out the exact root cause of the problem as it can be multiple issues.

 If this is the case, you should give the car a few hours (4-6) for the excess oil to evaporate.
-In the future, it’s best to not continuously crank the engine hoping it’ll start because it can also make it difficult for the mechanic to find the root cause of the no start.
+In the future, it’s best to not continuously crank the engine hoping it’ll start because it can also make it difficult for the mechanic to find the root cause of the no-start.

 Bad Mass Air Flow Sensor